Cheshire Lines Committee: Formation

 The Midland Railway (MR) secured a route into Manchester city centre in 1862 and they began to look at options to secure traffic to the west of Manchester and particularly into Liverpool.
 This led to their associating with the MS&LR and GNR and their partnership working of the lines mentioned above.

-These lines were brought together under the direct joint ownership of the MS&LR and GNR in 1865 by the Cheshire Lines Transfer Act.
+These lines were brought together under the direct joint ownership of the MS&LR and GNR by the Cheshire Lines Transfer Act 1865 (28 & 29 Vict. c. cccxxvii).
 They were: